 Nibeko Aike Estancia, El Calafate, Argentina: Travel Review by Thomas Shearman on 19th May, 2023 Nibeko Aike offers a genuine Estancia stay near El Calafate.
 Patagonia is synonymous not only with incredible landscapes and high winds but also with the Estancia and Gaucho cultures.
 Here, a hundred years ago, people started a new life working the land, including at Estancia Nibeko Aike.
 Now, visitors can live the Estancia experience with …

 Self-Guided Paine W Trek, Torres Del Paine National Park by Thomas Shearman on 19th May, 2023 Chile’s Paine W is on many trekkers’ lists.
-Patagonia is a trekker’s paradise, and we sent Kat on a self-guided hike around the famous Paine W trek to find out where its appeal lies.
-She came back with everything you’ll need to know about hiking the Paine W. Getting to Torres del …
+Patagonia is a trekker’s paradise, Kat headed off on a self-guided hike along the famous Paine W trek to find out where its appeal lies.
+She came back with everything you’ll need to know about hiking the Paine W. Getting to Torres del Paine …

 A Guide to Spotting the Aurora Australis (Southern Lights) by Thomas Shearman on 26th April, 2023 Seeing the night sky dancing during an aurora is on rightly many people’s bucket lists.
 Watching solar activity painting the Earth’s atmosphere shades of purple, green, red and white is an unforgettable experience.
 Aurora hunters often head to northern countries to glimpse this natural phenomenon, to destinations like Iceland or Canada.
 But the north’s Aurora …